Pell Mell (band): History

-The original members were Arni May, guitar, and Jon-Lars Sorenson, bass, from the Portland avant-garde group UHF; and from local Reed College Bill Owen on guitar, and Bob Beerman on drums.
+The band was formed by Arni May, guitar, and Jon-Lars Sorenson, bass, from the Portland avant-garde group UHF; and from local Reed College Bill Owen on guitar, and Bob Beerman on drums.
+Pell Mell then held auditions for lead singers, but found that their songs sounded better without vocals, and so decided to be a strictly instrumental band.
+Key influences on the band included the Feelies, the B-52s, Television, Pylon, A Certain Ratio, Josef K, the Fire Engines, James Chance and the Contortions, and Pere Ubu.

 This iteration of the group performed and recorded the songs on their first EP release in 1981, Rhyming Guitars, which gave the group exposure over the nation's college radio network.
 In 1982 the foursome hired a manager, Bruce Pavitt in his pre-Sub Pop career, and did a summer tour of the US, visiting colleges and punk clubs on both coasts.
 Arni May left the group just as the tour was ready to hit the road, re-birthing Pell Mell as a power trio.
 This version of the band can be heard on the album Live Cassette, recorded in a Portland club.

-With the tour over and a desire to keep playing, the entire group moved to a single house near Berkeley, California, to continue writing and recording the next album, Bumper Crop.
-Some of the unreleased songs from the Rhyming Guitars recording session, added to those from a later session with new member Greg Freeman, were released in 1985 on an album named For Years We Stood Clearly As One Thing.
+The band began work on an EP for Rough Trade Records, titled Bumper Crop, though it would never be released on that label.
+K Records would release this material alongside a number of live recordings on cassette as For Years We Stood Clearly As One Thing.
 While in Berkeley, more personnel changes took place.
 Steve Fisk joined as keyboardist, and after making the recordings for the second album, Jon-Lars returned to his career in engineering.